 of the first horses led out from an almost pitch-black stall was this

 older soul.
-People were shocked at his skeletal condition as he walked
+People were shocked at his skeletal condition as he

-that darkened barn.
-He stood and looked at all the activity – the
+in that darkened barn.
+He stood and looked at all the activity –

 older horse was so far down that he couldn’t be saved.
-For twelve days
+For twelve

-poured down.
+the rains poured down.
 It was an agonizing morning at DCFHR.

 We know, and the vet

 agreed, that the horse had been too starved for too long to recover.

 Dr. Mary Rogers of Red Hills Equine Veterinary Services, drove through